 The Committee NOTED the Quality Review of Consultant Job Plans report.
-AC(21)33 Audit Wales Supplementary Structured Assessment Output: 'Doing it Differently, Doing it Right?'
+10(04)00 A 32'()M/sles O selection (1) of select AC(21)33 Audit Wales Supplementary Structured Assessment Output: 'Doing it Differently, Doing it Right?'
 Ms Beegan advised that this represents a summary of the Structured Assessment work from 2020/21.
 The Committee NOTED the Audit Wales Supplementary Structured Assessment Output: 'Doing it Differently, Doing it Right?'
 AC(21)34 Auditor General for Wales Letter: Procurement and Supply of PPE during the COVID-19 Pandemic Ms Beegan felt that it would be useful for ARAC to have sight of this letter, which represents a high-level insight.
 There are plans to publish a report around PPE in March 2021 or soon after.
 Mr Newman stated that the reports mentioned within the letter raise a number of themes relating to PPE provision.
-The Committee NOTED the Auditor General for Wales Letter: Procurement and Supply of PPC during the COVID-19 Pandemic AC(21)35 Auditor General for Wales Letter to Public Sector CEOs and Senior WG Stakeholders Ms Beegan explained that this is an update to the previous letter outlining the approach being taken by Audit Wales during the COVID-19 pandemic.
+The Committee NOTED the Auditor General for Wales Letter: Procurement and Supply of PPC during the COVID-19 Pandemic AC(21)35 Auditor General for Wales Letter to Public Sector CEOs and Senior AG(21)00 WG Stakeholders Ms Beegan explained that this is an update to the previous letter outlining the approach being taken by Audit Wales during the COVID-19 pandemic.
 It is recognised that different Health Boards are at different stages in dealing with the pandemic, and Ms Beegan emphasised that Audit Wales are sensitive to the ongoing pressures and willing to be flexible in their approach.
-Mar Wiles of the object best Mar December and Marticle of fact the investigation and Mrs Wilson thanked both Ms Beegan and Mr Johns for their willingness to accommodate the UHB during this time.
-The Committee NOTED the Auditor General for Wales Letter to Public Sector CEOs and Senior WG Stakeholders AC(24)26 Audit 9 Dick Assurance Committee Work Programme 2020/24 AC(21)36 Audit & Risk Assurance Committee Work Programme 2020/21 The Committee NOTED the ARAC Work Programme.
-10/01/07 AC(21)37 Any Other Business Members noted that this was the final ARAC meeting for Cllr Simon Hancock and Mr Mike Lewis.
+Mrs Wilson thanked both Ms Beegan and Mr Johns for their willingness to accommodate the UHB during this time.
+The Committee NOTED the Auditor General for Wales Letter to Public Sector CEOs and Senior WG Stakeholders AC(21)36 Audit & Risk Assurance Committee Work Programme 2020/21 710(21)00 The Committee NOTED the ARAC Work Programme.
+The committee NOTED the At the Work Fregramme.
+AC(21)37 Any Other Business , , Members noted that this was the final ARAC meeting for Cllr Simon Hancock and Mr Mike Lewis.
 Cllr Hancock stated that, during his time on the Committee, he had seen a continued journey of improvement and that ARAC was now in a strong position.
 Mr Newman and Mrs Wilson, on behalf of both ARAC and the UHB, thanked Cllr Hancock and Mr Lewis for their contribution.
-A C/04\00 Deflective Commons of the Martin AC(21)38 Reflective Summary of the Meeting A reflective summary of the meeting was captured which will form the basis of the ARAC Update Report, and highlight and escalate any areas of concern to the Board.
-This would include a summary of discussions, together with the following specifically: Approval of the proposed ADAC Call Assessment and the proposed ADAC Ca Approval of the proposed ARAC Self-Assessment questionnaire for 2020/21
+AC(21)38 Reflective Summary of the Meeting A0(21)00 A reflective summary of the meeting was captured which will form the basis of the ARAC Update Report, and highlight and escalate any areas of concern to the Board.
+This would include a summary of discussions, together with the following specifically: A 1 4 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Approval of the proposed ARAC Self-Assessment questionnaire for 2020/21 2020/21